 It is possible to add program modules that are written in the C language to MMBasic.
-They are called CSubs and to the BASIC program they look the same as the MMBasic built in functions and subroutines.
-Generally, these modules can run much faster than a BASIC program.
+They are called CSubs or Cfunctions and to the BASIC program they look the same as the MMBasic built in functions and subroutines.
+Generally, these modules can run much faster than a BASIC program and can more easily access the special hardware features of the microcontroller.
+A CSub does not return a value, but can update the parameters passed to it to to return a result to MMbasic.
+The Armmite H7 also implements the CFunction contruction which does return a value like other functions.

 The example below shows a CSub that reverses the order of a string.
-The CSub is loaded as part of your basic code.
+The CSub is loaded as part of your basic code bounded by the CSUB and END CSUB commands.